 Are there any additional fees or expenses associated with the Medical Laboratory Sciences Program?

-There will be added expenses for uniforms and clinical travel.
-While on clinical placement, you are responsible for all expenses associated with the clinical experience.
-You are responsible for your own transportation to the clinical site.
-You should allow for transportation expenses, which could include parking fees and the cost of gasoline.
-You are required to pay full fees and tuition during clinical affiliations..
+Upon placement, the student may be responsible for the costs associated with the on-boarding process at their assigned clinical rotation site.
+These costs may include the cost for urine drug screen testing, background check and any required immunizations.
+You are responsible for all expenses associated with the clinical experience, including the cost of uniforms and travel.
+You are responsible for providing your own transportation to the clinical site.
+Therefore, you should allow for transportation expenses, which could include parking fees and the cost of gasoline.
+You are required to pay full fees and tuition to the University of Bridgeport during clinical affiliations.

 Is housing or parking available at the clinical sites?

 Housing is currently not available at the clinical sites.
 However, UB has dorms available.
 Most clinical sites are within a 30 minute drive from UB and some have shuttle service from local train stations.
 In Bridgeport, UB students also have access to local bus transportation to area hospitals.

 There may be parking fees during clinical, depending upon the clinical site.